Ctrl-X/Siribro/README.md

 Usually, bots use a form based approach : They convert an existing form into a bot.
 Siribro use a different approach.

-When we developped Siribro, we had in mind the simplicity for the developper and/or the scenarist to use it (modify the dialog, create new one, etc).
+When we developed Siribro, we had in mind the simplicity for the developper and/or the scenarist to use it (modify the discussion, create new one, etc).

 So we focused on the human readability aspect while keeping a flexible set of advanced tools.
 A exemple is worth a thousand words, so `bot.md :` looks like :